 Although much has changed since the very first edition of The Good Food Guide, the ethos of the original book remains.
 The Good Food Guide is about empowering diners, helping readers to find the very best places to eat and encouraging restaurants to offer the best possible food, service and experience.

-For more than 60 years, The Good Food Guide has scoured the UK for the best dining experiences on offer, from high-end restaurants for that once-in-a-lifetime meal to hearty pubs for Sunday lunch with friends.
+For 65 years The Good Food Guide has scoured the UK for the best dining experiences on offer, from high-end restaurants for that once-in-a-lifetime meal to hearty pubs for Sunday lunch with friends.
 If a restaurant isn’t up to scratch, it won’t be included in The Good Food Guide.

 Copyright © The Good Food Guide.
 All rights reserved.